OUR CURRENT PROJECT

 The World Health Organisation advocates for “skilled care at every birth”, and whilst the PNG government rolls out more formal education in midwifery elsewhere, Caring for Kiriwina has embarked on a program to deliver essential pregnancy and birth skills education for the Village Health Volunteers.

-We are about to leave with two Australian registered midwife educators to travel to the island of Kiriwina on the 21st October 2018 to facilitate an education program at one of the main villages.
-The program will incorporate guidelines from the World Health Organisation Safe Childbirth initiative, and we anticipate that over 180 Village Birth Attendants (VBA’s) will be able to attend the five day course.
+We will leave with two Australian registered midwife educators to travel to the island of Kiriwina on the 17th September 2019 to facilitate an education program at one of the main villages.
+The program will incorporate guidelines from the World Health Organisation Safe Childbirth initiative, and we anticipate that over 210 Village Birth Attendants (VBA’s) will be able to attend the five day course.

 The two trainers will be accompanied by three Australian support staff to assist with monitoring the program and liaison with the local Caring for Kiriwina representatives.
 The midwife educators and the Caring for Kiriwina support staff are providing their services on a volunteer basis.